oktadev/okta-blog/_source/_posts/2020-07-20-easy-user-sync-hooks.md

 For event hooks, Okta will send the [Log Event Object](https://developer.okta.com/docs/reference/api/system-log/#logevent-object), which includes transactional information, including base information (first name, last name, email) about the user being created (the event log target).

-If more additional information is needed about the user, we’ll need to request it from Okta.
-In this example, we’re going to use an API key for simplicity; however, in a production environment, you may want to consider setting up a [Client Credential Flow Application](https://developer.okta.com/docs/guides/implement-client-creds/overview/) with the **okta.users.read** grant enabled.
+If more additional information is needed about the user, we'll need to request it from Okta.
+In this example, we're going to use an API key for simplicity; however, in a production environment, you may want to consider setting up a [Client Credential Flow Application](https://developer.okta.com/docs/guides/implement-client-creds/overview/) with the **okta.users.read** grant enabled.

 To create the API token, navigate to **Security > API  > Tokens**, and  select **Create Token**.